rvflash/sama/README.md

 // San is like Chan but guarantees that the output preserves the input order.
 // The i-th value read from ch produces the i-th value on the returned channel. func San[Ti, To any](ch <-chan Ti, do func(v Ti) To, concurrency ...int) chan To

+// Tsu iterates from 0 to n (not included), calling “do” for each value and returning the results in order. func Tsu[To any](n int, do func(v int) To, concurrency ...int) chan To
 ```

 > `concurrency` is optional.
 If omitted, `sama` uses an arbitrary default (2x`runtime.NumCPU()`).